Wall Street drifts as Intel tumbles and gold's price rises to another record

 Overall sentiment among U.S. consumers, meanwhile, was a touch stronger than economists expected.
 That could help keep them spending and the main engine of the U.S. economy humming.
 A separate preliminary report from S&P Global suggested growth is continuing for U.S. business activity.

-In stock markets abroad, indexes were mixed in Europe after rising across much of Asia.
+In stock markets abroad, indexes were mostly lower in Europe after rising across much of Asia.

 Japan’s Nikkei 225 added 0.3% after the Bank of Japan kept its key interest rate unchanged, as many investors expected.
 The central bank has been slowly pulling its policy rate higher from below zero and raised it to 0.75% in December.